bindi-v/Professional_README_Generator/README.md

 The following necessary dependencies must be installed to run the application.

-  The following dependencies must be installed to run the application.
-You need to install inquirer, file system and util.
+   inquirer, fs and utils

 ## Usage

- The application will be invoked by using node index.js command in terminal.
+ By node index.js command in terminal you can invoked application.

+## Test
+N/A

 ## License